laminlabs/lamindb/docs/curate.md

 Curating a dataset means three things:

 - **Validate** that the dataset matches a desired schema.
-- **Standardize** the dataset (e.g., by fixing typos, mapping synonyms) or update registries if validation fails.
+- If validation fails, **standardize** the dataset (e.g., by fixing typos, mapping synonyms) or update registries.
 - **Annotate** the dataset by linking it against metadata entities so that it becomes queryable.

-In this guide we'll curate common data structures.
+In other guides, we've mostly covered annotation.
+In this guide we'll curate common data structures focusing on validation and standardization.
-Here is a [guide](/faq/curate-any) for the underlying low-level API.

-Note: If you know either `pydantic` or `pandera`, here is an [FAQ](/faq/pydantic-pandera) that compares LaminDB with both of these tools.

 ```python
 !lamin init --storage ./test-curate --modules bionty